shibumi/Arch-Linux-Catapult/README.md

 ## Why are you doing this?

-I want to make Arch Linux less elitist with this approach, more people should be able to use it, if they want to do it.
+I want to make Arch Linux more inclusive, more people should be able to use it, if they want to do it.
 Nobody should be forced to read 2 hours of the Arch Wiki before installing Linux on their machine.

 (I don't say I don't like the ArchWiki, the Wiki is awesome and I think everybody should at least try to understand what they are actually doing).